 tiny trump 1.0 Artist Statement — written January 8th, 2018

 Donald Trump projects himself as larger than life.
 This is a cover.
 In reality he is insecure and mentally fragile.

-When I hear “in short period of time I understood everything there was to know about health care” and “I know the details of taxes better than anybody.”
-I do not see a “genius,” I see someone who is insecure about his intelligence and desperate to provide cover for what he doesn’t know.
+When I hear, “in a short period of time I understood everything there was to know about health care,” and “I know the details of taxes better than anybody,” I do not see a “genius.”
+I see someone who is insecure about his intelligence and desperate to provide cover for what he doesn’t know.